This article was originally published at Koverhoop Medium Publication.

 These could be:

-4. Or just doing a Primary-Replica thing for load-balancing.
+- Or setting up a Primary-Replica infrastructure for load-balancing.

 Building such pipelines has always been a tricky affair, and more so if it needs to be done in a real-time fashion.